Self-Improving Robust Preference Optimization

 \section{Discussion and Limitations}

-In this paper we have developed Self-Improving Robust Preference Optimization (\srpo), a brand-new robust offline approach for learning from human preferences.
-We have proven mathematically and with illustrative examples, that unlike other prominent offline methods like \dpo and \ipo, the solution of \srpo is completely independent of the behavior policy $\mu$ and thus \srpo is completely robust to changes in $\mu$.
+In this paper we have developed Self-Improving Robust Preference Optimization (\srpo), a robust offline approach for learning from human preferences.
+We have proven mathematically and empirically, that unlike other offline methods like \dpo and \ipo, the solution of \srpo is completely independent of the behavior policy $\mu$ and thus \srpo is completely robust to changes in $\mu$.

 {\bf Summary of results.} We have tested \srpo on standard summarization tasks both on in-distribution and out-of-distribution (OOD) regimes.
 We have observed that in the OOD case \srpo outperforms both \ipo and particularly the celebrated \dpo by a clear margin in terms of win-rate against gold completions, while in the in-distribution case there is less difference between \srpo and the baselines.
 This is an expected behavior since in-distribution case the robustness aspect of the algorithm matters less.
 We have observed that although $0$-revision generation of \srpo performs well, we have observed a boost across the board by revising the generation through the self-improvement model.